Enapter/python-sdk/examples/standalone/README.md

 ## Basic Implementation

-The most straightforward way to implement your own Standalone Device is this:
+The most straightforward way to implement your own standalone device is:

 1. Subclass `enapter.standalone.Device`.
 2. Override `async def run(self) -> None` method to send telemetry and properties.